pankajtandon/sentinel-auth-server/readme.md

 Sentinel Auth Server
 ===

-This OAuth2 Authorization Server backed by a configurable RDBMS.
+This is a Spring based OAuth2 Authorization Server implementation, backed by a RDBMS.

 This implementation can be used to: